 Freezing is the easiest method for food preservation.
 Frozen produce can last in the deep freezer from eight months to up to a year.
 However, that depends on how well you prepare and pack the produce.
 For a longer freezer life, it’s essential to remove as much of the air as possible from the storage bag or container before freezing.
 This step will help prevent freezer burn.
-A commercial vacuum sealer and vacuum sealing bags are great tools to help with this task.
+A vacuum sealing bags are great tools to help with this task.

 Freeze drying allows you to preserve otherwise difficult to preserve foods such as dairy products, full meals, and leftovers.
 Freeze drying, or lyophilization, removes water from food after it is frozen and placed under a vacuum.
 This process allows the ice to change directly from solid to vapor, bypassing the liquid phase, and making the food shelf-stable for years.
 However, the freeze-drying process is significantly more complicated and expensive than other home food preservation methods.
 For example, you would have to invest in a freeze dryer, which can cost several thousand dollars.